Skip to main content

 Thermistor Type Introduction

-The wiring method for thermistors is as shown below.
+• The wiring method for the thermistor is as follows.
 Please consult the purchasing merchant for the type of thermistor.

-If purchased from fly (as shown below), set the sensor_type to: ATC Semitec 104GT-2
+• If purchased from FLY (as shown in the following figure), configure sensor_type as: ATC Semitec 104GT-2

-If it is a conventional NTC 100K (as shown below), set the sensor_type to: Generic 3950
+• If using conventional NTC 100K (as shown in the following figure), configure sensor_type as: Generic 3950

 Fan Wiring

-tipFan voltage selection.
-Connect the corresponding voltage pin with a jumper cap.
-The selection method is shown below.
-Note: The jumper configurations within the yellow boxes are the same.
-Note!!!
-Choosing the wrong fan voltage may damage the fan or MOS module.
+Voltage selection for fans.
+Simply short the corresponding voltage jumper to the header pin, as shown in the figure below.
+Note: The jumper configurations in the yellow box are all the same.
+Attention!!!
+Choosing the wrong fan voltage may damage the fan or the MOS module.

-- MOS Module Installation (no polarity).
-As shown below
+• Installation of the MOS module (no polarity).
+As shown in the figure below

 Limit Switch Wiring

-- Limit switches come in normally open (NO) and normally closed (NC) types.
-In 3D printers, it is generally recommended to use normally closed (NC).
-This way, if there is a problem with the limit switch circuit, the system will promptly report an error, avoiding unnecessary crashes and damage to the printer.
+• Limit switches have two types: Normally Open (NO) and Normally Closed (NC).
+In general, it is recommended to use Normally Closed (NC) in 3D printers.
+This way, if there is a problem with the limit switch circuit, the system will promptly report an error, avoiding unnecessary collisions and printer damage.

-The limit switch voltage on Super8 can be changed by altering the shorting resistor, with options of 3.3V, 5V, 12V, defaulting to 5V.
-The default voltage is sufficient for most use cases, so no changes are needed unless necessary.
-However, please proceed with caution if modifications are required.
+The limit voltage of Super8 can be changed by modifying the shunt resistor, with options of 3.3V, 5V, and 12V.
+The default is 5V, which can meet most usage scenarios.
+No modification is required unless necessary.
+If modification is needed, proceed with caution.

 Metal Proximity Switch Wiring

-VORON officially recommends using the Omron TL-Q5MC sensor (previously, the PL08N was recommended; both have the same principle but different detection distances) for bed leveling.
-The wiring method is shown below.
+• VORON officially recommends using the Omron TL-Q5MC proximity sensor (previously recommended PL08N, both have the same principle but different detection distances) for bed leveling.
+The wiring method is as shown below.

 BL-Touch Wiring

-BL-touch has five wires in total.
-The first group of three wires is responsible for powering the sensor and extending/retracting the probe.
-The second group consists of the ground wire and signal wire, which outputs the limit signal.
-When wiring BL-touch, carefully verify the wire sequence.
-Incorrect wiring may permanently damage the sensor and motherboard!!!
-Wiring method is shown below.
+• BL-Touch has five wires, three in the first group responsible for powering the sensor and controlling the probe's retraction, and the second group consists of ground and signal lines for outputting limit signals.
+Carefully check the wiring sequence when connecting BL-Touch, as incorrect wiring may permanently damage the sensor and motherboard!!!
+The wiring method is as shown below.

 Klicky Wiring

-Klicky is a third-party leveling sensor that can be made at home with low cost and stable performance.
-It is highly recommended.
-The wiring method is shown below.
+• Klicky is a third-party leveling sensor that can be easily made at home with low cost and stable performance, making it highly recommended.
+The wiring method is as shown below.

 Voron Tap Wiring

-Tap is a nozzle-based z-probe suitable for V2 and Trident printer designs.
-The entire toolhead moves to trigger the optical switch, providing better precision than regular limit switches and compatible with almost all print platforms.
+• Tap is a nozzle-based Z-probe suitable for V2 and Trident printer designs.
+The entire toolhead moves to trigger the optical switch, providing better precision than regular limit switches and can be used with almost all print platforms.

-dangerousNote: 5V and GND cannot be reversed, otherwise it may damage the Tap sensor or even the motherboard!!!
+Attention: 5V and GND must not be reversed, otherwise the Tap sensor or even the motherboard may be damaged!!!

 FLY-Mini12864 LCD Wiring

-The wiring method for the FLY mini12864 is shown below.
-For screens from other manufacturers, please consult the relevant manufacturer.
-If the Mini12864 screen is wired incorrectly, it may prevent the host computer from connecting to the MCU.
-If you were able to connect the motherboard's MCU before using the Mini12864 screen but can no longer connect after using it, try unplugging the Mini12864 wiring!!!
+• The following diagram shows the wiring method for the FLY mini12864.
+For screens from other manufacturers, please consult the respective manufacturer.
+Reversing or incorrectly connecting the Mini12864 screen may prevent the host computer from connecting to the MCU.
+If the host computer could previously connect to the motherboard's MCU but cannot after using the Mini12864, try removing the Mini12864 wiring!!!

-The motherboard connects to the host computer's USB port via a Type-C interface, or it can connect through a serial port.
-Only the former is described here.
+• The motherboard connects to the host computer via the Type-C interface or through the serial port.
+Only the former is introduced here.